 • Average load power factor in industry where DG is installed = 0.7

 • kVA drawn at normal condition = 600 / 0.7 = 857 kVA

 Hence percentage load on DG without Capacitor bank = 857 /1000 = 85.7%

-Now if we connect the suitably sized and designed (already discussed in part1 to 3) capacitor bank in parallel to the loads connected to DG and improve the average overall load power factor from 0.7 to 0.85 than for the same percentage loading of 85.7% that is 857kVA the active power that can be drawn is = 857 x 0.85 = 728.45 kW
+Now if we connect the suitably sized and designed (already discussed in part1 to 3) capacitor bank in parallel to the loads connected to DG and improve the average overall load power factor from 0.7 to 0.85 then for the same percentage loading of 85.7% that is 857kVA the active power that can be drawn is = 857 x 0.85 = 728.45 kW

-Hence one can see the moment capacitor bank is connected in parallel to the loads connected to the DG the additional requirement of 125kW is comfortably met without exceeding the percentage loading on DG.
+Hence one can see the moment the capacitor bank is connected in parallel to the loads connected to the DG the additional requirement of 125kW is comfortably met without exceeding the percentage loading on DG.

 During the period when the Industry is using supply from the Utility the Capacitor banks system can ensure consistently high PF, thereby achieving demand savings and reduction in losses and elimination of any PF penalty.
-Consequently, cost of electricity consumed from the EB will be minimized.
+Consequently, the cost of electricity consumed from the EB will be minimized.

 REACTIVE POWER COMPENSATION SYSTEMS by Capacitor Banks can enable D.G set users to reconfigure their loads / D.G sets to achieve better percentage loading and efficiency on the machines.
 As a result reduction in cost / kWh can be attained.